So you’ve decided to move to Portugal? Great choice!

 How long does it take to complete the entire application process?

-6-8 weeks to receive the visa.
-Up to six months from starting the application to receiving your residency permit in Portugal.
+It normally takes 6-8 weeks to receive the visa.
+Then up to six months from starting the application to receiving your residency permit in Portugal.

 No, you can only start the application at a Portuguese embassy in your country of citizenship, or legal residence (if the latter is different from the former.)

-Can I apply for the D7 visa from outside my country of citizenship?
+Can I apply from outside my country of citizenship?

 Yes, but only if you have legal residency in the country where you plan to apply.